 Relationships with family members are among the most critical aspects of their lives for many people.
 As a result, many citizens of this country and lawful permanent residents seek to have family members living overseas come to America to live and work.
-At The Law Offices of Kameli & Associates, we understand just how important family is.
+At The Kameli Law, we understand just how important family is.
 That is why we are dedicated to helping every client with our innovative approach to every case we take on.

 U.S. Citizen Petition for a Preference Relative to Become a Lawful Permanent Resident

 If you are a U.S. citizen, you may be able to apply for certain family members to become lawful permanent residents.
 Becoming a lawful permanent resident is a two-part process that includes the petition you file for your relative (Form I-130, Petition for Alien Relative) and your relative’s application for adjustment of status (Form I-485, Application to Register Permanent Residence or Adjust Status) or an immigrant visa through the Department of State.